evnbr/bindery/README.md

 bindery.js is a library for producing book layouts in the browser.
 The core library allows your HTML to flow over multiple pages, and provides an interface to preview and configure the resulting book.
 Bindery includes plugins that can express numbering, running headers, spreads, footnotes, tables of contents, and more.
 With just a couple lines of code, you can [convert URLs to footnotes](https://github.com/evnbr/bindery/tree/master/example), [generate fore-edge printing](https://github.com/evnbr/bindery/tree/master/example), [dynamic font sizes](https://github.com/evnbr/bindery/tree/master/example), [convert a video into a flipbook](https://github.com/evnbr/bindery/tree/master/example), and more.

-#### Background

-bindery.js was originally written in Spring 2014 for [for/with/in](http://htmloutput.risd.gd/),
-a publication from participants in "HTML Output" at RISD.
-It consisted mostly of a series of hacks written in jQuery on top of [Remy Francois's CSS
-Regions polyfill](https://github.com/FremyCompany/css-regions-polyfill), but it was enough to publish a book without touching inDesign.

-In 2016, [Catherine Leigh Schmidt](http://cath.land) and [Lukas WinklerPrins](http://ltwp.net) adapted the code into an easy-to-use [Jekyll](https://jekyllrb.com/) theme for the Design Office, under the name [Baby Bindery](https://github.com/thedesignoffice/babybindery).

-As of February 2017, it is in the process of being rewritten as a usable, modular library (and without a dependency on jQuery or a polyfill for the [much-maligned CSS Regions spec](https://alistapart.com/blog/post/css-regions-considered-harmful)).

 ## Getting started

 ```html